gamesbook/protograf/docs/source/hexagonal_grids.rst

       In the green pointy grid:

-      - *hidden* - this is a list, shown by the square brackets (``[`` to ``]``), of one or more sets of row and column numbers, each pair enclosed by the round brackets;
+      - *hidden* - a list (``[`` to ``]``) of row and column numbers

+      The row and column numbers are in the form of one or more sets; with each pair enclosed by round brackets.

-        the second and third columns are hidden in both the first and the third row
+      In this example, the second and third columns are hidden in both the first and the third row.

       In the white flat grid:

-      - *hidden* - this is a string, which should contain one or more pairs of row and column numbers, each pair separated by a space;
+      - *hidden* - a string of row and column numbers

+      The pairs of comma-delimited row and column numbers are each separated by a space.

-        here the second row hexagon is hidden in both first and second columns
+      In this example, the second row hexagon is hidden in both first and second columns.

 ===== ======